Read more about the programme of the Annual Conference 2017 here.

 What will this year’s programme involve?

-- Opening Reception at the Polish Theatre, where ILGA-Europe and local host Kampania Przeciw Homofobii (KPH) will welcome the Annual Conference participants, followed by the speech by Frans Timmermans (First Vice-President of European Commission).
+- Opening Reception at the Polish Theatre, where ILGA-Europe and local host Kampania Przeciw Homofobii (KPH) will welcome the Annual Conference participants.

 - The first day of the Conference, which will start with an Opening Morning during which we will look back on developments that the European LGBTI Movement has seen since the last conference.
 The opening will feature a panel which will include speeches by ILGA-Europe’s co-chairs, Joyce Hamilton and Brian Sheehan.
 The opening will also include a QueerEd Talk, a thought-provoking speech, introducing the theme of this conference and which will inspire and create an empowering environment from the beginning of the conference.
 During all of the Conference days various workshops carried out by the participants and ILGA-Europe’s team will take place.
 Workshops will address many different issues relevant to the Conference theme and to the European LGBTI movement in general, such as: community organising and mobilisation; hate crime; asylum; diversity spaces; health; using eyewitness video to document and support accountability for LGBTI violence; sex work; campaigning and many others.